God of War is coming to PlayStation Now on PC today

 The 2018 God of War reboot is one of Sony's crown jewel exclusives: and once more, technically, you'll be able to play it on PC.
-The title was announced for the PlayStation Now streaming service, which has a PC version, and now accessible in the app.
+The title was announced for the PlayStation Now streaming service, which has a PC version, and while it hasn't yet appeared in the store should be available at some point today: it had been available briefly several years ago before being removed.

 Why's it so beloved?
 This reboot took a series that was arguably rather tired-looking by the time of PS4 and changed the genre, setting, and combat system entirely.
 There is something of a Naughty Dog formula to many of Sony's biggest games, and God of War wears the influence of The Last of Us proudly on both bulging sleeves.